Cerendastanoglu/low-stock-alert-app/EMAIL_SETUP_GUIDE.md

 # Email Notification Setup Guide

-This guide will help you set up email notifications for your Low Stock Alert app.
+This guide will help you set up email notifications for your Spector app.

 ## 📧 Email Notification Features